I had an incredible adventure this week.

 I felt the most profound sense of joy I’d felt in weeks, maybe months.

-Soon, the bus arrived and we set off to Cahuita to have dinner and reflect on our adventure.
-I could tell that we were all different.
+Soon, the bus arrived, and we set off to Cahuita to have dinner and reflect on our adventure.
+I could tell we were all different.
 We’d all changed, right there, in front of each others’ eyes.

 We’d conquered the unbeaten path, the unsafe path, the uncharted path.
-We’d been where few people had ever dared to venture before and we lived to tell the tale.
+We’d been where few people had ever dared to venture before, and we’d lived to tell the tale.
 On some parts of our journey, we might have actually been to places that no one had been before.